getsentry/rfcs/text/0141-linking-traces.md

 - Spans can only have a 1:1 relationship, either with a `traceId` or a `traceId-spanId` value.
 Span links support a 1:* relationship, where one span can link to multiple other spans in- or outside its trace
 - Span links are an established concept in OpenTelemetry.
 With Sentry increasingly adapting Otel standards, as well as creating an OTLP endpoint in the future, we should embrace Otel-suggested solutions rather than building our own.
 - Attributes are not indexed, meaning queries like getting the "next" instead of previous traces are likely impossible
+- POtel SDKs, as well as the browser JS SDKs, already expose span link APIs but they currently no-op and are not sent to Sentry.
+This is currently very opaque behavior and potentially confusing to users familiar with Otel APIs concepts.

 # Drawbacks